 Dental cleaning, or “prophylaxis” is differentiated in terms of price mainly by the age of the patient.

 It doesn’t matter how strict your oral hygiene routine is.
-Plaque will always build up and home methods may be ineffective.
+Plaque will always build up, no matter if you have deciduous or permanent teeth.
 That is why you will need to make sure you visit your dentist one to two times a year to remove it professionally.

 Most insured patients are used to coming in for a six-month hygiene appointment and recall exam.
 Among those who pay out-of-pocket the attendance is slightly lower, but I would say a good deal of those patients still do come in regularly.

 To determine how deep the cleaning should be you will need an X-ray.
-If you refuse to have it, most dental hygienists will agree to perform the procedure anyway, but it won’t be as comprehensive.
+If you refuse to have it, some dental hygienists might agree to perform the procedure anyway, but it won’t be as comprehensive.

 Full mouth debridement is often confused with regular cleaning.
 These procedures are, however, not the same thing.
 An FMD helps diagnose what is going on inside your mouth.
 A regular cleaning does not.